KSP-KOS/KOS/doc/source/structures/misc/timewarp.rst

     :attr:`WARP` is 3.

     If you set either :attr:`WARP` or :attr:`RATE`, the other will change along with it to agree with it.
+(See the full explanation in :attr:`RATE` below).

 .. attribute:: TimeWarp:RATE